Natfan/work/btec/14/1/writeup.md

 var c = 'g';
 ```

+#### Scope
+There are two different types of scopes that variables can use, local and global.
+Local variables are only accessable within certain areas, such as specific functions or classes.
+This means that you can resuse the same variable name over and over and the data will not conflict.
+It also means that you can ensure where the data is stored, meaning that

 ### Data Types and Arrays
 #### Definition
 There are many different types of Data Types, and I shall list them and give each one a basic description.
 Please note that there may be more, obscure data types out there, but I shall just list the main ones that can be found within commonly used programming languages such as `C#`, `Java` and `Python`.